IgorSuvorov/IgorSuvorov/README.md

 * Backend Java software engineer from the US
 * Currently pursue a bachelor's degree in computer science
-* My Java expirience is 1 year
+* My Java experience is 1 year

 -----------
 #### Core technologies: